Updated: 15th September 2022

 Every action the visitor is desired to do is considered conversion.
 On an e-commerce website it may be a purchase; for the informative site it is signing in for a newsletter; for NGO it is donating.

 Every time the user performs the desired action, there is a conversion occurring.
+That's why convertion rate optimalization is so important.

 The conversion rate is a relation of users performing what they are desired to vs. the total number of users.